 - Newborn Screening is You: Connecting, Sharing, and Building with Families

 Families are at the center of all we do, which is why we began the process of building Navigate Newborn Screening by asking families what they wanted.
 But it doesn't end there.
 Expecting Health has created the Navigate Newborn Screening Ambassador Program — a network of family leaders who are trained to:

 This network includes over 20 family leaders representing a diverse range of lived experiences in newborn screening across the country and US territories.

 These ambassadors engage in activities that work toward improved systems of care in newborn screening and beyond.
 You can learn more about our Navigate Newborn Screening Ambassadors here:

 Education is an evolving process.
 If there is a newborn screening topic you would like to see incorporated into these program efforts, let us know.
 If you have any suggestions, reach out to us!

 Partner with us:

+This work is sustained through our extensive partnership network.
 Expecting Health partners with trusted, family-centered organizations, community leaders, and national agencies to develop and disseminate Navigate Newborn Screening.
 If you are interested in accessing our materials, partnering with us to share Navigate Newborn Screening, or have questions about the program, please contact Marianna Raia at [email protected].